Ruab/wow-sync-tool/README.md

 Make sure the script is saved in a consistent location that doesn’t change (e.g., C:\Scripts).

 If running from a standard user account, check the box for “Run with highest privileges” to ensure access to all folders.

+# License

+MIT — feel free to use, modify, and redistribute.